 Slowly, but surely, we’re rounding up the tax matters that can affect you as a lottery winner and as a lottery player in general.
 However, I’m not done yet.
 I said the US is well connected, and in good relations with a lot of jurisdictions, but it’s no secret that the US has imposed restrictions on a decent number of countries as well.

 So what happens if you’re in one of these countries?

-The thing is, if you’re in of these countries, the operator might be stopped from paying out the prize, to a bank account located in the “restricted territory”.
+The thing is, if you’re in these countries, the operator might be stopped from paying out the prize to a bank account located in the “restricted territory”.

 Anyone Who Presents a Winning Ticket Will Be Taxed and Awarded the Prize

 Enough with the complexities!
 I get tired of tax matters, regardless if they’re mine or somebody else’s.
 I know I have to pay my taxes, and I do, I just think it’s too much.
 No wonder they say, “accountants are the magicians of the modern age”.